earthcube/facetsearch/README.md

 this will become beta...

-master branch here  is deployed as https://dev.geocodes.earthcube.org/ then any push went to dev, now nothing goes to dev
+master branch here  is deployed as https://dev.geocodes.earthcube.org/

+then any push (other than master) went to dev, now nothing goes to dev

 ## Overall
 There are two portions, a node server for services, and a vue client.